Will one wrong move

 Actions speak louder than words.
 Smith’s kindness and gentle core lay buried under old hurts.
 But can he forgive and forget the past to make a future with Erin?
 And is she making a mistake by trusting in love for the wrong man all over again?

-*and coming soon in print
+*and coming soon to audio

 - Release Date: November 19, 2019